Try it Before You Buy It! Order One Copy and use the code FREEPROOF at checkout to get your sample order for no charge!

 • The surface is covered in condensation, even if you dry it off first on the spot.

 ProTip: If you don’t want to wait, bringing movable surfaces like vehicles or guitar cases inside for a while is an acceptable alternative.
-Wait until the surface warms up or cools down before you proceed.
+Wait until the surface warms or cools before proceeding to ensure the adhesives seal properly against moisture exposure.

 Step 2: Prep the Surface